Neazekal/TraderNet-CRv2-using-Pytorch-2/README.md

 ### Critic Network

-The Critic network estimates state values (V(s)) and can be adapted as a Q-value backbone for QR-DQN or as a value estimator for categorical SAC.
+The Critic network uses the same backbone and a value head; the backbone can also be paired with Q/quantile heads (see `agents/networks/heads.py`) for QR-DQN or categorical SAC critics.

 ```python
 from agents.networks.critic import CriticNetwork